- Where is Pine Manor College English Language Institute Located?

 14. What is your maximum class size?

-The average number of students in each class depends on the course, the level and the time of year but is typically 8 to 10 students.
-From September through June, our class size is generally 6 to 8 students.
-In July and August, our classes are slightly larger from 12 to a maximum of 15 students.
+The average number of students in each class depends on the course, the level and the time of year but is typically 8 to 12 students.
+From September through June, our class size can vary depending on the level and enrollment, but it is generally 6 to 12 students.
+In July and August, our classes are slightly larger from 12 to 15 students.

 15. Will anybody at Pine Manor speak my language?

 Members of our faculty and administration speak a variety of different languages and many have traveled the world and lived and taught overseas.
 All teaching is done exclusively in English.
 All students are encouraged to communicate with each other in English and staff and faculty speak English as much as possible.
 Should a student need assistance in their own language, every effort will be made to assist them.

 The answer to this question depends, in part, on your personal ability to learn languages, your present level of English, the intensity of the course you choose, the duration of your course, and, especially, how hard you study.
 However, the single most important element to your success is your ability to immerse yourself in college life, to make new friends and to use English every day in normal situations.
 Recognizing that fact, Pine Manor College offers the perfect English language environment and professional, intensive, personalized instruction.
 Most of our students demonstrate noticeable progress in the course of their enrollment.
 Students often express that they have been amazed at the progress that they’ve made in our program.

 We offer an in-depth orientation on the first Monday of your arrival.
 While we try to get students into class right away on their first day, we will spend time reviewing class rules, campus life, how to use local public transportation, among other things.
 In addition, we offer an Introduction to Boston to help students learn about the city.
 When there are a large number of students beginning on the same day (usually the case in the months of June – August), we may have a special orientation period in the morning so that information is given before students start in classes.
 Students get a campus tour and are issued their student ID on their first school day.